NarayanMahadevan/MakeTechEzResources/markdown/GetOnToC++/Step_00_Get_Onto_C++_Intro.md

 4. Whats most Important is in the end you will be a **Confident Developer of C++ Language having written any-where between 150 - 200 Programs.**

-Optinally their is mentoring programme that you can sign up.
+Optionally their is mentoring programme that you can sign up.
 Here are the details

 1. Mentoring Process is **One Skill - One Mentor - One Student** Philosophy.
-This helps to idenify skill gaps in the engineer and guide appropriately.
+This helps to identify skill gaps in the engineer and guide appropriately.

 2. After Every Step mentors cross examine one-on-one with the Engineers to check the level of understanding and gives practise program to be written by engineers.